DPBayes/twinify/README.md

 There is a number of optional command line arguments that further influence Twinify's behaviour:

-- `--epsilon` - Privacy parameter ε (positive real number): Use this argument to specify the $\epsilon$ privacy level.
+- `--epsilon` - Privacy parameter ε (positive real number): Use this argument to specify the ε privacy level.
 Smaller is better (but may negatively impact utility).
-In general values less than one are considered strong privacy and values less than 2 still reasonable.
+In general values less than 1 are considered strong privacy and values less than 2 still reasonable.
-- `--delta` - Privacy parameter δ (positive real number): Use this argument to override the default choice for $\delta$ (should rarely be required).
+- `--delta` - Privacy parameter δ (positive real number): Use this argument to override the default choice for δ (should rarely be required).
 Smaller is better.
 Values larger than 1/N, where N is the size of your data set, are typically considered unsafe.
 - `--num_synthetic` - Number of synthetic samples (integer): Use this to set how many samples you want from the generative model.
 This has no effect on the privacy guarantees for the synthetic data.
 - `--k` - Number of mixture components (integer): Use this argument to set the number of mixture components when automatic modelling is used.
 A reasonable choice would be of same magnitude as the number of features.
 - `--sampling_ratio`, `-q` - Subsampling ratio (real number): Use this argument to set the relative size of subsets (batches) of data the iteratively private learning is uses.
 This has privacy implications and is further discussed in FAQ.